Segment Security

 match-list input

 The match-list input command enters Match List Configuration mode for the specified match list, creating one if it does not exist.
 The commands in this mode apply changes to running-config immediately.
-The exit command is not needed to save the changes to the configuration.

 The no match-list input and default match-list input commands remove the specified match list from running-config.